notion-enhancer/notion-enhancer/DOCUMENTATION.md

-1. the **`store`** argument, which allows access to the module settings/options defined in `mod.js` (those set in the menu, or used internally by the module). each module store is saved to + automatically syncs with `~/.notion-enhancer/id.json`. it can be initialised with `const settings = store({ defaults })`, then used as if it were a normal object.
+1. the **`store`** argument, which allows access to the module settings/options defined in `mod.js` (those set in the menu, or used internally by the module). each module store is automatically saved to + loaded from `~/.notion-enhancer/id.json`. it can be initialised with `const settings = store({ defaults })`, then used as if it were a normal object.
 2. the **`__exports`** argument, which is the `module.exports` of the file being modded. this can be used to call or replace functions from notion.